BlenderCN-Org/earlyman/README.md

 ## Map Mode

-A large component of the game is built around migration and following the heards of animals.
+A large component of the game is built around migration and following the herds of animals.
 Bands must always be on the move if they wish to eat meat, and the map mode is how you track your location on Earth.
 As your technology improves you may start to orient yourself better on the map and be able to find pervious encampments or sources of water.